Prodeko/ilmo/README.md

 Graphile Starter is a full-stack [GraphQL](https://graphql.org/learn/) and [React](https://reactjs.org/) project, with server-side rendering (SSR) and routing thanks to [Next.js](https://nextjs.org/).
-The backend is a beautiful pairing of Node.js and PostgreSQL running on Express.js, enabled by [PostGraphile](https://www.graphile.org/postgraphile/) in library mode.
+The backend is a beautiful pairing of Node.js and PostgreSQL running on Fastify, enabled by [PostGraphile](https://www.graphile.org/postgraphile/) in library mode.
 The frontend uses the [AntD](https://ant.design/) design framework to accelerate development.
 The entire stack is written in TypeScript, with auto-generated